apache/mina-site/source/mina-project/userguide/ch3-service/ch3.3-acceptor.md

 ## Managing the Filters chain

 if you want to manage the filters chain, you will have to call the _getFilterChain()_ method.
-Here is an example :
+Here is an example:

 ```java
 // Add a logger filter